tlspuffin/tlspuffin/docs/docs/guides/getting-started/fuzzing-openssl.md

 :::tip[What are these .trace files in my corpus folder?]

-Because *tlspuffin* works at a higher-level of abstraction compared to generic fuzzers, the corpus files are not raw inputs for a binary but rather traces of the protocol session between different agents.
+Because *tlspuffin* works at a higher level of abstraction compared to generic fuzzers, the corpus files are not raw inputs for a binary but rather traces of the protocol session between different agents.
 More details in the next section!

 :::